 The only slight downside to creating, editing and mixing stems in general, is that they can take a little more pre-preparation and live manipulation vs stereo audio files, and often require more skill and creativity to pull off seamlessly in the mix, so you are going to have to think through and practice more than typical MP3s.
 In fact, you’ll need to think more like a producer or remixer!
 Let’s take a look at a typical DJ and remixer workflow using RipX DeepRemix.

-Step 1 – Rip a stereo mix into stems
+Step 1 – Rip a recording into stems

-After launching RipX DeepRemix, simply drag and drop your audio files into the clean and easy-to-navigate interface.
+After launching RipX DeepCreate, simply drag and drop your audio or video files (Mac only) into the clean and easy-to-navigate interface.
 It really is that easy to get ripping!
 You can also connect a vinyl turntable into your soundcard and record the input from that into a track.
 The choice is yours depending upon your collection!

-Before the software separates your files into parts at maximum quality, you can choose whether to work with those parts as ‘Layers’ inside RipX DeepRemix, or tick the ‘Save Stems Only’ box to export them straight away for use in your DJ sets, or to edit in a DAW.
+Before the software separates your files into parts, you can choose whether to work with those parts as ‘Layers’ inside RipX DeepRemix, or tick the ‘Save Stems Only (For DAW or DJ)’ box to export them straight away for use in your DJ sets, or to edit in a DAW.
 It is recommended that you tick the ‘Highest Quality’ box, but this may mean your recording will take longer to rip.

 For those wanting to create and export stems straight to their DAWs, the Ableton Live export/import process is relatively straight-forward.

 In addition to Ableton Live, you can also set RipX DeepRemix as the external sample editor in Logic Pro X, FL Studio, ACID Pro, Digital Performer & Mixcraft, although those wanting to use RipX’s RipLink plug-ins from Pro Tools and DAWs that support VST3 & ARA2 such as Studio One, Cubase, Reaper & Cakewalk, will need to purchase or add-on the DeepAudio module which also comes with DeepCreate for recording and transforming sounds in a multitude of other ways, meaning that you don’t necessarily need a DAW to create full songs.

 Should you decide to edit your stems further within RipX DeepRemix, after ripping, your songs will show as Rips in the RipList Panel to the right.
 Double-clicking each Rip in the RipList will present each Layer’s notes, ready for editing.